bengilbertcodes/battleships/README.md

 | Guess boards being updated incorrectly                    | Adjust [row] to [row - 1] to compensate.|
 | end_game() creating an infinte loop                       | Move user input inside the while loop.|
 | os.system('clear') not working on all os's                | Import sys library.
 Add a clear() function to ensure app works accross windows, macos and linux.|

 ### Existing bugs
-I have not been able to identify any existing bugs.
+Keypresses by the user during the instructions cause the next input at prompt to be incorrect.
+I haven't been able to solve this but believe some disable.keyboard from the keyboard library may help.

 ### pep8 validation